zackfeldstein/suse-ai-fleet/README.md

 - If you see errors like `namespaces "suse-ai" not found`, ensure you've manually created the namespace before deploying
 - For GPU-related issues with Ollama, ensure your nodes have proper NVIDIA drivers installed and the GPU is accessible to the container runtime
 - For GPU Operator issues, check the logs in the gpu-operator namespace
+- For NeuVector issues, check the logs in the cattle-neuvector-system namespace
 - Check Fleet logs for any errors during chart deployment
 - If custom values aren't being applied to Helm charts, ensure each chart's `fleet.yaml` includes the `valuesFiles` section pointing to the corresponding `values.yaml` file:
   ```yaml